fynv/ScoreDraft/README.md

  voice.
 So you don't need to use long audio samples, just try to sing a flat pitch during recording.

+The .wav files must have 1 or 2 channels in 16bit PCM format.
+Currently, conversion between different sample rates is not taken care of.
+So using non-44100 sampled .wav file will result in unexpected result.

 ### UtauDraft Engine

 The UtauDraft Enigine tries to be compatible with all kinds of UTAU voice-banks, including 単独音,連続音, VCV, CVVC as much as possible. oto.ini and .frq files will be used to understand the audio samples. prefix.map will also be used when one is present.